ProgrammingHero1/toy-marketplace/task_description.md

 ### **Additional information:**

-1. You can use a local image or host image anywhere or use pictures from the internet.
+1. You can use a local or host image anywhere or use pictures from the internet.
 And it's ok if you have the image url, but the image link doesn't work.
 2. You can use vanilla CSS or any CSS library (Bootstrap, tailwind) you want.
 If you wish, you can use both Bootstrap and react-bootstrap.
 Also, if you want, you can use any tailwind component library such as DaisyUI, etc.
 3. Try to host your site on Firebase (Netlify hosting will need some extra configurations)
 4. Host your server-side application on Vercel.
 If needed, you can host somewhere else as well.